Sony X93L/X93CL TV Review

 Value for price beaten by

-This TV was replaced by the Sony BRAVIA 7 QLED
+Notice: This TVs was replaced by Sony BRAVIA 7

 The Sony X93L is a 4k TV with a Mini LED backlight.
 Released in 2023, it occupies a strange place in Sony's 2023 lineup.
 It's almost an exact copy of the 2023 Sony X95K, but it's only available in North America in 65, 75, and 85-inch sizes.
 It sits above the Sony X90L/X90CL and below the Sony X95L, which is only available in an 85-inch size in North America but is available in other sizes in Europe and other regions.
 Like Sony's previous flagship X95K, it offers a great selection of extra features, including hands-free voice control, the S-Center speaker input, and an ATSC 3.0 tuner for up to 4k broadcast support.
 It's powered by Sony's Cognitive Processor XR, which is designed to improve overall image processing and upscaling.
 For gamers, it has HDMI 2.1 bandwidth and variable refresh rate (VRR) support, so you can take full advantage of the latest consoles.
 Like past Sony TVs, it's powered by the Google TV smart platform, which is user-friendly and has a ton of apps available to download.